eecs280staff/tutorials/docs/setup_vscode_macos.md

 <img src="images/vscode_macos_002.png" width="768px" />

 Clear out the search bar in the extensions panel.
-Verify that the extensions are installed.
-It's OK if you have other extensions installed.
+You should see:
+- C/C++
+- CodeLLDB

 <img src="images/vscode_macos_003.png" width="768px" />

 ## Create a project